iMithrellas/tarragon/README.md

    - [x] Design and implement configuration loading (launcher settings, etc.).
    - [ ] Implement frecency calculation and storage logic.
    - [ ] Cache suggestions in a Trie structure for fast lookups.
 (For example after a typo)
-      - [ ] Let users copnfigure the cache TTL or let plugins decide the TTL for their suggestions.
+      - [ ] Let users configure the cache TTL or let plugins decide the TTL for their suggestions.
-   - [ ] Simple UI for testing Functionality.
+   - [ ] Simple UI for testing functionality.
 (Bubble Tea?)

 ### Plugin System - Core Functionality